kubeshop/testkube/docs/docs/test-types/executor-jmeter.md

 [JMeter](https://jmeter.apache.org/)

-## **Running a JMeter Test**
+## Running a JMeter Test

-JMeter is integral part of Testkube.
+JMeter is an integral part of Testkube.
 The Testkube JMeter executor is installed by default during the Testkube installation.
 To run a JMeter test in Testkube you need to create a Test.

-### **Using Files as Input**
+### Using Files as Input

 Let's save our JMeter test in file e.g. `test.jmx`.